-The land has the capacity to run a dozen sheep, or a couple of cows, or horses, or pigs.
-It will be sold with 10-12 sheep, both black, brown and white, and for meat or for spinning, weaving and felting wool crafts.
-Or simply use them as grass mowers!
+The land has the capacity to run eight sheep, or a couple of cows, or horses, or pigs.
+It could be sold with some sheep if desired

 There are also a dozen or so hens and two cockerels who protect the hens from any predators while free ranging, and which provide an ongoing supply of fresh stock.